rizjoj/trust-notifier/README.md

 1. Update the folllowing properties in the `src/main/resources/application.properties` file:
     - `spring.mail.username` This is the email account notifications will be sent from.
-    - `spring.mail.password` This is email password for the above account.
+    - `spring.mail.password` This is the email password for the above account.
     - `com.riz.exercise.application.email.sender` This is the email reply-to address (usually same as the above sender email id).
     - Other `spring.mail.*` properties that corresponding with your SMTP server settings.
 Leave as is if you will be sending emails from your own gmail.com email account.

 2. By default the notifier job runs every quarter of the hour, on the hour (e.g.: 1:30, 1:45, 2:00, 2:15 ...).
  If you don't want to wait that long you can update the `com.riz.exercise.application.scheduler.cron` property.

 #### Compile